Fogapod/sayit/README.md

             ),
         ),

-        // replace severity 1 entirely. in this case with nothing. remove all rules on severity 2+
+        // replace intensity 1 entirely. in this case with nothing. remove all rules on intensity 2+
         2: Replace(()),
     },
 )